20 Best Things to Do in Grand Teton National Park

 Distance: 2.0 miles / 3.2 km

-Whether you’re looking for a short trail to hike with the kids or an easy rainy day adventure, the Phelps Lake Overlook Trail is the perfect choice for an easy hike in Grand Teton!
+Whether you’re looking for a short trail to hike with the kids or an easy rainy day adventure, the Phelps Lake Overlook Trail is the perfect choice for an easy hike in Grand Teton National Park!

-Additionally, I love the Phelps Lake Overlook, just like the Phelps Lake Loop above because this area of the park is far less crowded compared to other more popular areas.
+Additionally, I love the Phelps Lake Overlook, just like the Phelps Lake Loop mentioned above, because this area of the park is far less crowded compared to other, more popular places, like the Jenny Lake Loop to Hidden Falls.

 Read My Separate Post: Phelps Lake Overlook Trail